Summer Program Buddhist Studies

 For the first six weeks, classes are held on the RYI campus, inside the Ka-Nying Shedrub Ling monastic complex in Boudhanath, a few minutes walk away from the great stupa.
 While studying on RYI’s campus, students receive daily philosophy teachings from a monastic professor, attend a daily meditation class taught by a lama, and take an introduction to Buddhist history and philosophy class from a western instructor.
 Learning about the tradition from the inside and from the outside teaches student different ways of contemplating and understanding the teachings of the Buddha and their application in our lives.

-After six weeks of study in Boudha, students move to the Asura Cave retreat complex in Pharping for a two-week retreat at the end of the course.
+After six weeks of study in Boudha, students move to the Asura Cave retreat complex in Pharping for a ten day retreat at the end of the course.
 This precious retreat time allows students to integrate their learning so it becomes part of their own experience.

 Classes run Monday through Friday, for 3.5 hours each day, featuring three daily classes.
 Two of the classes are taught by Tibetan Khenpos, Lopons, or Lamas and translated into English.
 In these classes, students study in the traditional way, receiving in-depth explanations of the texts being studied, as well as word-by-word commentaries from the Tibetan teachers.
 The third class is taught by a western instructor and approaches the topic from a broader perspective that includes consideration of other Buddhist traditions and examines the historical context in which Buddhist philosophical issues and debates have arisen.
 Students should be prepared to spend at least two hours each day outside of class time for readings, homework and study.